Texas Tech University

 (e) Sale of memberships or rental of equipment to non-TTU users.

 (4) The taxation of each activity is contingent upon a facts and circumstances determination.
-A survey is sent out annually by Payroll & Tax Services to assist in making this determination.
-All sales of goods or services to non-TTU users should be reported.
 Payroll & Tax Services will make the determination whether or not any exclusions or exceptions are applicable.
-If you have questions or require further information, please contact Payroll & Tax Services.
+For questions or further information, please contact Payroll & Tax Services.

 b.
 Activities that are determined to produce unrelated business income or loss will be included in the institution’s Exempt Organization Business Income Tax Return (Form 990T), which is prepared annually by Payroll & Tax Services for submission to the Internal Revenue Service.